Gumbini/netscape-bookmark-toolbox/README.md

 ### extract_href.py

-`extract_href.py <netscape bookmark file>`
+`extract_href.py <Netscape bookmark file>`

-Extracts all URLs from a netscape bookmark file and print them on the standard output (stdout).
+Extracts all URLs from a Netscape bookmark file and print them on the standard output (stdout).

 ### filter_200.py